Hands on: Samsung Galaxy A53 5G review

 Powering the Galaxy A53 is Samsung's own Exynos 1280, which is the first 5nm chipset to find its way into an A series device.
 This should provide better performance and power efficiency.

-Samsung claims the Exynps ups AI performance by 31%, GPU performance by 43% and CPU performance by 18% versus the previous generation chip.
+Samsung claims the Exynos ups AI performance by 31%, GPU performance by 43% and CPU performance by 18% versus the previous generation chip.

 It means the Galaxy A53 should be able to handle top tier gaming and intensive apps, although we weren't able to test this during our brief time with the phone.